skaya/angular-on-rails/README.md

 export class AppModule { }
 ```
 Pay attention to the naming convention used for Angular elements.
 The name of almost all Angular files includes a unique name followed by its "data type".
-So these names are formed according to the pattern `[name].[type].ts` (for example, `app.service.ts`, `app.component.ts`, ` app.module.ts`).
+Suchwise these names are formed according to the pattern `[name].[type].ts` (for example, `app.service.ts`, `app.component.ts`, ` app.module.ts`).
 This rule makes code reading easier and more clear during developing.

-Also as you see from the code above (take a look to 'bootstrap' property in the `@NgModule` decorator), it's possible to bootstrap a list of components although almost all tutorials and documentations propose to bootstrap the only one root component.
+Also as you see from the code above (take a look to 'bootstrap' property in `@NgModule` decorator), it's possible to bootstrap a list of components although almost all tutorials and documentations propose to bootstrap the only one root component.
 The single bootstrapped component needs when you develop a Single Page Application what is not applicable to me.
 My application is a multiple-page application with Angular components spreaded across the pages.
-And there are some pitfalls with using Angular 2 for this kind of apps ([Sparkling of Angular components](#sparkling-of-angular-components)).
+And there are some pitfalls with using Angular 2 for this kind of applications ([Sparkling of Angular components](#sparkling-of-angular-components)).

 Angular 2 uses component approach.
 It's why I recommend to serve every component into its own directory.
 This directory can contain a component script either alone or with all required files.
-The required files are usually template and stylesheet files which specified in `@Component` decorator.
-It's possible to place their code directly into a component's script as well as into a separate file using `require` statement.
-For me, a decision about choosing the right way is based on the code size: if the code is more than 5-10 line, I move it into a separate file.
+The required files are usually template and stylesheet files which is attached to the script using the `require` statement.
+It's also possible to place their code directly into `@Component` decorator.
+For me, a decision about choosing the right way is based on the code size: if the code takes more than 5-10 lines, I move it into a separate file.
 Using separate folder works well because it joins all files used only for one component and not for others.

 Thus the final snapshot of the app structure is the following:
 ```